-To get to Anacapa Island, the boat usually leaves at around 9:30 AM (this is the most popular time) and sets out on the hour-long ride to the drop off point on the island.
-During that time, we crossed into the channel and saw a large freight shipping boat as well as at least 100 dolphins swimming around us.
-The crew seemed interested in showing everyone a good time, so they slowed down by the dolphins and let everyone take pictures (see the video at the end for the dolphins).
+To get to Anacapa Island, the boat usually leaves at around 9:30 AM (this is the most popular time) and sets out on the hour ride to the drop off point on the island.
+During that time, you will cross into the channel and potentially see large freight shipping boats as well as wildlife like dolphins and whales.
+The crew always seems interested in showing everyone a good time, so they usually slow down by the dolphins and let everyone take pictures.

 From the dock, you climb about 150 stairs until you reach the central upper shelf of the island as well as the path to the visitor center.
 This dock is the only area on the entire island with sea access, as the island is on a cliff and has a good 50 to 100-foot drop at all sides.

 Most people opted to take the time out for lunch, but since it was already 11:30 AM and the boat was picking us up again at 3:15 PM, we set out with one of the volunteers on a mile walk to the main draw of the island, Inspiration Point.

 The walk was great, and the guide that we had was knowledgeable about the island and its history.
 He also took us to a couple of the significant viewpoints on the island; then after the tour ended, he let us walk around and explore to our heart’s content.
 I would recommend this tour if it is offered, but if you simply want to walk the island yourself, here are the standout areas.

 This area is where the boat backs in to let you off and pick you up.
 It is also the area where you can dive into the kelp forest and drop in your kayaks to explore the caves from the water.

 At the southern tip of the island is this beautiful lighthouse.
 The old mirrors for reflecting the light have been moved into the visitor’s center, but you can still walk up and see the lighthouse while hearing the loud beeping it makes every minute.
 Unfortunately, you cannot get within 50 feet of it, but it’s worth walking up to.